20,000: US death toll overtakes Italy’s as Midwest braces

 Twenty-four residents of an Indiana nursing home hit by COVID-19 have died, while a nursing home in Iowa saw 14 deaths.
 Chicago’s Cook County has set up a temporary morgue that can take more than 2,000 bodies.
 And Chicago Mayor Lori Lightfoot has been going around telling groups of people to “break it up.”

 In Europe, countries used roadblocks, drones, helicopters, mounted patrols and the threat of fines to keep people from traveling over Easter weekend.
-And with infections and deaths slowing in Italy, Spain and other places on the Continent, governments took tentative steps toward loosening the weeks-long shutdowns.
+With infections and deaths slowing in Italy, Spain and other places on the Continent, governments took tentative steps toward loosening the weeks-long shutdowns.

 Glorious weather across Europe posed an extra test of people’s discipline.